paypal/PayPal-iOS-SDK/README.md

 *This documentation is available in Japanese: [日本語のドキュメント](docs/ja/README.md).*

 >### Note
-> There are 4 static libraries that you should link when building your application. `libPayPalMobile.a`, `libCardIO.a`, `libopencv_core.a`, and `libopencv_imgproc.a` are required for all of the SDK functionality.
+> There are 4 static libraries that you should link when building your application. `libPayPalMobile.a`, `libCardIO.a`, `libopencv_core.a', and `libopencv_imgproc.a` are required for all of the SDK functionality.
 >
 > The current version of the PayPal iOS SDK was built using Xcode 7.0+.
 >